"C. orientalis" immatures

 Gula pale or very slightly darkened on posterior third; frontoclypeus pale to dark.
 Clypeal aperture about 3.64 (2.60-4.43) times longer than wide.

-Mentum (Fig. b) with square sharp teeth, c2 teeth of central trifid tooth well separated from c1 tooth (type III), 4th laterals slightly to moderately reduced (type I-II); about 0.53-0.59 times the ventral head length.
+Mentum (Fig. b) with square sharp teeth, c2 teeth of central trifid tooth well separated from c1 tooth (type IB), 4th laterals slightly to moderately reduced (type I-ii); about 0.53-0.59 times the ventral head length.

 Pecten epipharyngis (Fig. a) with about 16-21 variable but sharp teeth which become smaller at the ends.
-Premandible (Fig. b) with teeth about equal, or perhaps outer tooth slightly longer, inner tooth about 2-2.4 times wider than the outer.
+Premandible (Fig. b) with teeth about equal, or perhaps outer tooth slightly longer, inner tooth about 2.3-3.6 times wider than the outer, coming to a relatively narrow point.

 Distance between the antennal bases slightly larger than the distance between the S4 setae, which are separated by about 0.82-0.87 of the width of the mentum at that point.

-Small Pedes spurii B and about 68-72 recurved hooks on abdominal segment II; well developed Pedes spurii A on segment IV, about 34 µm long and 24 µm wide (l/w 1.4).
-Caudolateral spur (see below) of segment VIII with 1.8 (1, 2 or sometimes 3) spines, the additional spines reduced in size.
-Anal fringe with about 65 (44-86) taeniae in multiple rows.
+Small Pedes spurii B and about 74 (68-85) recurved hooks on abdominal segment II, covering about 78-80% of segment width; well developed Pedes spurii A on segment IV, about 86-166 µm long and 61-93 µm wide (l/w 1.4-2.8) and about 0.20 (0.18-0.26) of the segment length.
+Caudolateral spur (see below) of segment VIII on an elongated base with narrowed (paler) center, with 1.8 (1, 2 or sometimes 3) spines, the additional spines reduced in size.
+Anal fringe with about 76 (44-100) taeniae initially in a single row, but increasing to two, or sometimes 3 rows at distal end.

 Pupa of C. "orientalis"